SMI/SmiServices/README.md

 The following RabbitMQ microservices have been written.
 Microservices are loosely coupled, usually reading and writing only a single kind of message.
 Each Queue and Exchange as implemented supports only one Type of `Microservices.Common.Messages.IMessage`.

 Microservices can be configured through it's [Configuration](#configuration-file) file.

+Microservices can be controlled through RabbitMQ messages.
+The currently supported commands and instructions can be found [here](./Microservices/Microservices.Common/Messaging/readme.md).

 ### Data Load Microservices